robert-westenberger/knowledgebase/frontend-masters-notes/typescript-fundamentals-v3.md

 const add: TwoNumberCalculation = (a, b) => a + b const subtract: TwoNumberCalc = (x, y) => x - y
 ```
+In the above..
+* The return type for an interface is `:number`, and for its type alias it's `=>number`.
+* Because we provide types for the functions `add` and `subtract`, we don't need to provide type annotations for each individual function's argument list or return type.